Jack-Storment/amberly-local/src/pages/index.md

     to connect over delicious food and drinks.
 We offer a full menu and the best drinks from local breweries/wineries as well as domestics!
 main:
-  heading: 'Great food, beer and wine with no compromises'
+  heading: "Great food, beer and wine with no compromises"
   description: >
     We hold our menu items to the highest standards.
 That’s why we’re meticulous and transparent about each step of our beer and wine's journey.
 We only